-3.10 Ozone
+4.10 Ozone

-Tropospheric ozone in discrete vertical layers was retrieved from OMI observations and compared with UKESM1 simulations by University of Cambridge.
-Using the OMI dataset was possible to identify model biases related to the differences between model and observations in lower stratospheric ozone trends.
-It was also possible to identify stratospheric transport of ozone into the troposphere as the main driver of the North Atlantic ozone variability such as the Arctic oscillation.
-It was clarified that trend discrepancies between model and observations could be related to methane concentration variations.
-Methane is imposed in the model by observations, but the chemistry parameterization could have some missing elements.
+A 25 years tropospheric ozone time series for the tropical band (20S to 20N) based on convective cloud Tropospheric ozone in discrete vertical layers was retrieved from OMI observations and compared with differential algorithm (CCD) was presented by DLR including data from SCIAMACHY, OMI, GOME-2A, UKESM1 simulations by University of Cambridge.
+Using the OMI dataset was possible to identify model GOME-2B, GOME-2C and TROPOMI.
+SCIAMACHY data are used as a reference and fitted as an offset and biases related to the differences between model and observations in lower stratospheric ozone trends.
+It a trend correction to the data of other sensors.
+From this long term dataset a mean tropical trend of was also possible to identify stratospheric transport of ozone into the troposphere as the main driver of 0.9 DU/decade in the tropospheric ozone was detected.
+A second data record that combines total ozone the North Atlantic ozone variability such as the Arctic oscillation.
+It was clarified that trend discrepancies columns from TROPOMI with BASCOE stratospheric ozone profiles has been presented.
+Both ozone between model and observations could be related to methane concentration variations.
+Methane is imposed in the model by observations, but the chemistry parameterization could have some missing datasets showed a very good agreement with significant trends over the ocean.
+Possible reasons for these trends relate to different albedo or to different cloud cover between continent and ocean. elements.